-While these initiatives offer significant improvements in efficiency, they also have the potential to increase utilisation of existing assets at relatively low cost.
-The focus on technology and innovation therefore aligns well with a strategy of delivering both increased efficiency and capacity and accordingly this Strategy maintains its focus on these initiatives.
+While these initiatives offer significant improvements in efficiency, they also have the potential to increase utilisation of existing assets at minimal additional cost.
+The focus on technology and innovation therefore aligns well with the primary objectives of producers and accordingly this Strategy maintains its focus on these initiatives.